 Make transitions visible:

-The hardest part of family planning is usually not the packing or setup itself.
-It is the transition between tasks.
+The hardest part of family planning is usually not the packing or setup itself. it’s the transition between tasks.
 When one person finishes a project and another picks it up later, the handoff should be obvious.
 Clear notes, consistent labels, and a simple routine for returning items all reduce friction.

-Do not let overflow become the default:
+don’t let overflow become the default:

 A common mistake is treating every spare surface as a temporary holding area.
 That approach feels efficient in the moment, but it creates hidden work later.
 Once overflow becomes normal, the household loses track of what is ready, what is pending, and what has quietly been forgotten.